-JSerra Catholic High School and its Engineering Magnet Program (EMP) will host a model rocket competition on Friday, November 30, 2018.
-7th and 8th grade students enrolled at the following schools may compete for scholarships to JSerra, trophies, and automatic acceptance into the EMP:
+JSerra Catholic High School and its Engineering Magnet Program (EMP) hosted a model rocket competition on Friday, November 30, 2018.
+7th and 8th grade students enrolled at the following schools competed for scholarships to JSerra, trophies, and automatic acceptance into the EMP:

 - St. Mary

 - Our Lady Queen of Angels